capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 - The applicationm will make use of secure data solutions such as Firebase and OAuth for security.

 #### Resiliency
+- The application will prompt user to confirm they want to navigate away from page if work is in progress.
-- The application will be able to handle an unexpected exit by saving the user's progress within a question
+- The application will be able to handle an unexpected exit by saving the user's progress within a question.